What happens in the

 Questionnaire

-Around six weeks after the birth, two online questionnaires will be sent to participants via email.
-The questionnaires will ask some questions about the pregnancy and baby.
+The questionnaires will ask some questions about the pregnancy and how the mother and baby are doing.
 If a participant does not have access to email, a paper questionnaire will be posted.

 Interview